 - All Asians Know Martial Arts: Mercury knows karate (explicitly called such, even though evidence points to him being Chinese), and often uses it to jump-kick robots in the head.

-- All Legends Are True: But most gods are actually space aliens (like Anubis), extra-dimensional entities (like Loki), or superpowered humans (like Mercury and Hercules) instead.
+- All Myths Are True: But they aren't all accurate.
+Most "gods" are actually space aliens (like Anubis), extra-dimensional entities (like Loki), or superpowered humans (like Mercury and Hercules).

 - All Your Powers Combined: Morpheus in "The Sinister Sentinel" had all three sentinel's powers - Hercules' strength, Mercury's speed and Astrea's animorphing.

-- Animorphism: Astrea, "able to take any living form".
+- Animorphism: Of the Voluntary Shapeshifting variety.
+Astrea is "able to take any living form".

 - Distaff Counterpart: As much as giant holographic heads can have a gender at all, Sentinel-7 of the planet Drakon is this to Sentinel-1.
 She oversees a gender-flipped team of Sentinels, Thon, Valya, and Vaydra.